Reconstructing inflation and reheating in $f(\phi)T$ gravity: Attractor: An Example for the scalar spectral index

 \section{Attractor: An Example for the scalar spectral index $n_s(N)$}

 In order to apply the method of above, we shall assume the simplest ansatz for the observational parameter $n_s(N)$ to find the reconstruction of the effective potential as a function of the scalar field i.e., $V(\phi)$.
-In this context, we can consider the simplest attractor for the scalar spectral index $n_s(N)$ given by \cite{Chiba:2015zpa} The attractor given by Eq.(\ref{ns1}) corresponds to a parametrization of $n_s$ in term of the number $N$ for large $N$.
+In this context, we can consider the simplest attractor for the scalar spectral index $n_s(N)$ given by \cite{Chiba:2015zpa} The attractor given by Eq.(\ref{ns1}) corresponds to a parameterization of $n_s$ in term of the number $N$ for large $N$.
 Here large $N$ signifies that the number of $e$-folds $N\sim\mathcal{O}(10)\sim\mathcal{O}(10^2)$, throughout the slow roll regime during the inflationary era \cite{Chiba:2015zpa}.
+In addition, we mention that the parameterization of the scalar spectral index as a function of the number of $e-$ folds $N$ given by Eq.(\ref{ns1}) arises of the hyperbolic tangent model or T-model in the framework of the GR studied in Ref.\cite{M1}.

 By replacing Eq.(\ref{ns1}) into Eq.(\ref{V1}) we obtain that

 where $A$ and $B$ correspond to two integration constants.
 The integration constant $A$ is positive from the Eq.(\ref{Nf}) in which we have chosen the positive sign, however the constant $B\lesseqqgtr 0$.